JellyRollJunior/leet-code-journal/README.md

     * Difficult part is checking whether is still palindrome if there are ODD number of digits
     * If you understand how the solution works, this should be evident (but not simple to figure out)
 * Evaluate Reverse Polish Notation
     * Sounds like a scary question but honestly its easy as fuck lol
+    * Don't get cocky.
+You could have improved readability by using a switch statement!
+Remember those exist lol

 ### Non Blind 75